Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

 Normal order
 ------------

-Laziness has the joyous property that you can write down any old cyclic rubbish and get a value out if there's any sensible way to resolve the data dependencies.
-Strictness is much more strict.
+Laziness has the joyous property that you can write down any old cyclic rubbish and get a value out if there's any sensible evaluation order.

+Strict order can evaluate unnecessarily, so it can fail needlessly if there is an expression that errors when evaluated in the wrong conditions, e.g. ``a`` in ``r where a = b / c; r = if c != 0 then a else 0``.

 Time complexity
 ---------------

 Regarding (sequential) time complexity, lazy reduction uses at most as many reduction steps as the corresponding strict reduction.
 Lazy corresponds to strict extended with an oracle that skips evaluation of unneeded terms. :cite:`hackettCallbyneedClairvoyantCallbyvalue2019`

+Also the cost of each reduction step is about the same.
 Consider for example this program:

 ::